 Bob Mumgaard, chief executive officer of CFS, says the new report is another indication of fusion’s growing momentum.
 In addition to the two National Academies studies, growing private investment, and FESAC’s community-driven recommendations, he points to the January enactment of federal appropriations legislation that funded both domestic and international fusion activities, including ongoing participation in ITER.

-“For first time in 40 years, the U.S. government has a policy of building a new energy industry, a whole ecosystem,” says Mumgaard.
-“The legislation sort of pre-authorized many of the things the National Academies report says are good ideas, like the pivot into energy technology, the more-aggressive timeline, and getting regulation sorted out, which is going pretty well, actually — that’s all in the bill.
+“For the first time in 40 years, the U.S. government has a policy of building a new energy industry, a whole ecosystem,” says Mumgaard.
+“The legislation sort of pre-authorized many of the things the National Academies report says are good ideas, like the pivot into energy technology, the more aggressive timeline, and getting regulation sorted out, which is going pretty well, actually — that’s all in the bill.
 It lays the groundwork for the broad community to take all this to heart and start doing the work.
 It’s very different from isolated companies doing their own thing, and universities running experiments, and has been very rapid in terms of how these things usually go.
 We are entering a whole new era for fusion.”

 Cecil and Ida Green Professor Emeritus Ernest Moniz, who served as U.S. secretary of energy during the Obama administration, adds that “The academy report alerts the scientific community, the Congress, and the Biden Administration, which is prioritizing climate change risk mitigation, to the incredible progress over the last years towards fusion as a viable energy source — innovation along several technology pathways, supported largely by private capital.
 Public-private partnerships can help take several of these technologies to demonstrations in this decade, allowing fusion to be a critical enabler of a decarbonized electric grid before mid-century.”